-If your nostrils are clear then it's likely the olfactory epithelium has been damaged in some way.
+There are many different reasons you can lose your sense of smell and you can explore the causes of smell loss here.
+Sometimes there is a phsyical blockage, but if your nostrils are clear then it's possible the olfactory epithelium has been damaged in some way, perhaps as a result of a virus.
 Situated at the top of the nose behind the eyes, this tissue is packed full of the receptors that pick up molecules of odour and signal to the brain that there's a smell out there.
-The olfactory epithelium can be damaged by a virus, allergies, polyps, or an injury to the head amongst other things.
-More about the causes of smell loss here.

-When it gets damaged, it won't work properly.
+When it gets injured by an infection or cut off by a blockage, it won't work properly.
 And just like everywhere else on your body that gets injured, this is going to take time to heal.

 Much of what we know as flavour is smell, so when we can't smell, we can't taste properly either.
 You may still be able to detect true taste on your tongue - sweet, salt, bitter, sour, umami - but the aromas that go up your nostrils as you put something in your mouth, and up your nose through the back of your mouth as you chew, will be missing.